-- Having areas of redness or red streaks spreading or moving away from open blisters
+- Areas of redness or red streaks spreading or moving away from open blisters

 Treatment depends on the severity of the sunburn.
 The first and most important step in treatment involves getting out of the sun at the first sign of redness or tingling.
 Stay out of the sun until the skin is fully healed.
 This may take several weeks.

 - Apply a cool compress to soothe raw, hot skin.